 Legal Systems Around the World

 Every nation has a unique legal system that reflects its history, culture, and government structure.
 Along with the civil and common law traditions, religious law plays a role in many parts of the world.
 This map offers a basic overview of the world’s judicial systems, including legal tradition, highest court, and selected features.
-More information about nations not included in the Country Profiles section will be added overtime.
+More information about nations not included in the Country Profiles section will be added over time.

 Recent Content